What is the Capital Adequacy Ratio (CAR)?

 What are the Requirements?

-Under the Basel III, all banks are required to have a Capital Adequacy Ratio of at least 8%.
+Under Basel III, all banks are required to have a Capital Adequacy Ratio of at least 8%.
 Since Tier 1 Capital is more important, banks are also required to have a minimum amount of this type of capital.
-Under Basel III, Tier 1 Capital divided by Risk Weighted Assets needs to be at least 6%.
+Under Basel III, Tier 1 Capital divided by Risk-Weighted Assets needs to be at least 6%.

-Thank you for reading about the Capital Adequacy Ratio (CAR) and its use in determining the financial health of a bank.
-To keep learning and advancing your career, these resources will be helpful:
+Thank you for reading CFI’s guide to Capital Adequacy Ratio.
+To keep learning and advancing your career, the following CFI resources will be helpful: